Waruni9810/Dr.Pet-Veterinary-Clinic-Management-System/README.md

 - **MySQL (Optional)**: Relational database for storing clinic data, such as pet information, appointment schedules, and user roles.

 ## Usage
--**Login**: Admin, Doctor, Receptionist, and Pharmacist can log in with their credentials.
+- **Login**: Admin, Doctor, Receptionist, and Pharmacist can log in with their credentials.
--**Admin**: Full access to all modules, including user management, pet records, and appointments.
+- **Admin**: Full access to all modules, including user management, pet records, and appointments.
--**Doctor**: Manage pet records, view appointments, and issue prescriptions.
+- **Doctor**: Manage pet records, view appointments, and issue prescriptions.
--**Receptionist**: Schedule appointments and manage client inquiries.
+- **Receptionist**: Schedule appointments and manage client inquiries.
--**Pharmacist**: View and issue prescriptions for pets.
+- **Pharmacist**: View and issue prescriptions for pets.

 ## Project Structure
 ```bash